HCET major receives $2,500 Workforce Development Scholarship

 Brock is also the recipient of a $2,500 Workforce Development Scholarship for 2018–2019.
 Half the amount, $1,250, he can use toward fall 2018 educational expenses.
 He will receive another $1,250 to use toward spring 2019 expenses if he maintains a 2.0 GPA or higher for fall 2018 while enrolled at DCTC with at least nine credits in both fall and spring semesters.

-“Brock and other DCTC Workforce Development Scholarship recipients will be attending the Foundation Donor Recognition Breakfast in January or February 2019,” said Michelle Boe, interim director of foundation at DCTC and Inver Hills Community College.
+“Brock and other DCTC Workforce Development Scholarship recipients will be attending the Foundation Donor Recognition Breakfast in January or February 2019,” Michelle said.
 “We will celebrate DCTC scholarship recipients at the event and will also recognize our generous donors who provide scholarship funding for so many of our students.”

 Learn more about Workforce Development Scholarships: